bushanka/PBS-hackathon---Curve/README.md

 # PBS hackathon Curve
-This is the repo for the DROP DOUBLE solution
+This is a repo for the DROP TABLE solution